-PETITION FOR LEGAL SEPARATION WITHOUT CHILDREN: This is the form your spouse completed to tell the court his or her side of the story about the marriage.
+PETITION FOR LEGAL SEPARATION WITH CHILDREN: This is the form your spouse completed to tell the Court his or her side of the story about property, debt, spousal maintenance/ support (alimony), legal decision-making (legal custody), parenting time, child support, health insurance, pregnancy, and everything else about the marriage.
 Read each and every word very carefully, and decide what you want to do.
 Here are your choices:

-- 1. Do nothing.
-This means your spouse can get a legal separation and tell the judge his or her side of the story, without you telling your side at all.
-This is called a "default."
-Even in these cases, the judge will try to decide what is best, but it is never a good idea to ignore the court proceeding and have a court order that you had no input on.
+- Do nothing.
+This means your spouse can get a legal separation and tell the Judge his or her side of the story, without you telling your side at all.
+This is called default.
+Even in these cases, the Judge will try to decide what is best, but it is never a good idea to ignore the court proceeding and have a Court order that you had no input on.
 You should see a lawyer before you decide to do nothing. - 2.
-Decide with your spouse how you want to handle everything: property, debt, spousal maintenance (alimony), and everything else about the marriage.
+Decide with your spouse how you want to handle everything: property, debt, spousal maintenance, child support, legal decision-making, parenting time, and everything else about the marriage.
 Then you and your spouse file papers in the court stating your agreement on everything.
-This is called a "consent or stipulation."
+This is called a Consent or Stipulation.
 This is often the best way to proceed, if you and your spouse desire to live separate and apart, and can talk about the critical issues to decide how you both want to handle the legal separation.
 Mediators can help you with this.
-The Law Library Resource Center has a list of mediators, and how much they charge to you. - 3.
-File a Response stating your side of the story, and how you want to handle all of the issues.
-This will make your case a "contested matter."
-But, even if you originally file a Response, you and your spouse can still decide to agree on something, or everything, and file court papers for a "consent or stipulation."
+The Law Library Resource Center has a list of mediators, and how much they charge to help you. - 3.
+Protest what your spouse said in the Petition, file a Response stating your side of the story, and how you want to handle everything: property, debt, spousal maintenance (alimony), legal decision-making, parenting time, child support, and everything else about the legal separation.
+This will make your case a contested matter.
+But, even if you originally file a Response, you and your spouse can still decide to agree on something, or everything, and file court papers for a Consent or Stipulation.
 Mediators can help you with this, and the Law Library Resource Center has a list of mediators, and how much they charge to help you.
+If you file a Response and do not settle everything with your spouse, you must be sure to file the court papers you will need to set the case for trial.